Clorox Announces Partnership With M2030 To Advance Supply Chain Climate Action

-OAKLAND, Calif., Nov.
-1, 2024 /PRNewswire/ -- The Clorox Company (NYSE: CLX ) announced today a strategic partnership with Manufacture 2030, or M2030, to help Clorox's suppliers meet their carbon reduction targets and advance the company's long-term goal of reaching net-zero emissions by 2050.
+OAKLAND, Calif., November 5, 2024 /3BL/ - The Clorox Company (NYSE: CLX) announced a strategic partnership with Manufacture 2030, or M2030, to help Clorox's suppliers meet their carbon reduction targets and advance the company's long-term goal of reaching net-zero emissions by 2050.

 M2030 is designed to help suppliers measure, manage and reduce carbon emissions.
 The new partnership aims to advance decarbonization throughout Clorox's value chain through the collection of emissions data, jointly identified and defined actions for reduction and continuous upskilling.